xmlsquad/xml-authoring-project/README.md

 ### Composer validation notice is OK

-The team [uses a trick](https://github.com/xmlsquad/xml-authoring-project/issues/2#issuecomment-394185484) to check dependencies.
+Before 2019-11-03, the team [used a trick](https://github.com/xmlsquad/xml-authoring-project/issues/2#issuecomment-394185484) to check dependencies.
 This trick leaves a validation warning when the project's `composer.json` file is checked by `composer validate`.

 ```bash
 $ pwd